Dave Roberts' Countless Errors Bury Dodgers' Chance to End 30-Year Title Drought

 The reasoning behind some of Roberts' moves has been much less clear.
 And now with his team down two games and headed back home, Roberts will have less than 48 hours to figure out where things need to change for the Dodgers to ensure an opportunity to return back to Fenway Park for a Game 6.
 A lot will need to go right for Los Angeles to lock in that return flight to Logan Airport, and the Dodgers know it.

-"You can find out a lot about yourself when your backs are against the wall," said David Freese.
+"You can find out a lot about yourself when your backs are against the wall," said first baseman David Freese.
 "That's not necessarily a good saying 'cause teams with their backs up against the wall don't necessarily end up winning.
 But our backs are up against the wall."

 A reporter points out to Freese that most teams in the Dodgers' position, down 2-0 in a playoff series after losing the first two games on the road, don't come back.
 Since 1985, the 2004 Boston Red Sox are the only team to come back to win a best-of-seven playoff series after losing the first two games on the road.
 Freese takes a second to pause to ponder his team's new reality.